The Archer Dental Blog

 Temporary crowns are not as strong as permanent ones and may occasionally break or loosen.
 If the crown does come off, try to gently place it back into position.
 You can use toothpaste to secure it until you can see us.
 If you're unable to position or affix it properly, please contact our office, and we will arrange a time to recement it or create a new one if necessary.

-It’s crucial not to leave the temporary crown out of your mouth for too long.
-Without it, your teeth and gums may shift, which could affect the fit of the permanent crown.
+Don't leave a temporary crown out of your mouth for long.
+Without it, your teeth and gums can shift, which may affect the fit of your permanent crown.

 If you experience prolonged pain, swelling that worsens after the first few days, or notice that the crown feels loose, it's important to contact our office.
 Additionally, if you experience discomfort when biting down, this could indicate that the crown needs adjustment.
 Our team is here to ensure your crown fits comfortably and that you're healing properly.